 She listened intently as Linda Black Elk identified plants, citing their names, uses and history as they strolled the grounds near Owamni in Minneapolis.
 Bastianich broke into a wide smile — the one instantly familiar to generations of television viewers and food fans.
 She had just learned something new, and soon she'd invite all of us to the table to share in the revelation.

 Black Elk is an ethnobotanist and food sovereignty activist with NATIFS (North American Traditional Indigenous Food Systems), the nonprofit that operates Owamni.
-Chef Sean Sherman's group is at the forefront of a conversational shift around food activism in America that is centered around decolonizing the plate, and is one of the reasons Bastianich was in the Twin Cities.
+Chef Sean Sherman's group is at the forefront of a conversational shift in food activism in America that is centered on decolonizing the plate, and is one of the reasons Bastianich was in the Twin Cities.

 Her PBS television special "Lidia Celebrates America: Changemakers" premieres Nov.
 26, and Sherman's James Beard Award-winning restaurant Owamni is a focal point.

-We sat down with the trio ahead of filming the dinner scene to talk about the beauty of rural America, forging strong roots and the importance of relentless curiosity.
+We sat down with the trio before filming the dinner scene to talk about the beauty of rural America, forging strong roots and the importance of relentless curiosity.
 The conversation has been edited for length and clarity.

 You've been to this part of the Midwest before.
 What keeps you coming back?